sidsahuCFD/lyapunov-stability-fluid-dynamics/README.md

 # lyapunov-stability-fluid-dynamics
 Tools for identifying Lyapunov exponents (LEs) and Covariant Lyapunov Vectors (CLVs) of chaotic flows (OpenFOAM + MATLAB)

-# Lyapunov Stability Analysis of Chaotic Flows
+# Dynamical analysis of chaotic flow around two square cylinders

 This repository contains the codebase developed for our study on the chaotic dynamics of flow past two side-by-side square cylinders.
 It provides tools to compute Lyapunov exponents (LEs), Covariant Lyapunov Vectors (CLVs) using OpenFOAM and MATLAB.